 Before 1970, paints containing high levels of lead were used in many Tasmanian homes.
 Even small amounts of exposure to dust or chips of paint containing lead can be a health risk.

 There are many ways to remove lead-based paint but SOME METHODS OF REMOVING PAINT ACTUALLY INCREASE THE RISK OF LEAD EXPOSURE.
-It's important to reduce the hazards while creating as little lead dust as possible.
+It's important to reduce the hazards while creating as little lead dust as possible, reduce the dust by wetting the substrate.

 Lead-based paint is most likely to be found on window frames, doors, skirting boards, kitchen and bathroom cupboards, exterior walls, gutters, metal surfaces and fascias.
 It can also be found on interior walls, ceilings and areas painted with enamel paint.